cnsuhao/engine1/docs/Methodology/SubstanceTransportMethodology.md

 Abstract
 --------

-The %BioGears&reg; transporter was created to extract the methodology of substance transport from the individual systems.
+The engine transporter was created to extract the methodology of substance transport from the individual systems.
 This creates a generic set of transport functions that can be used by any existing or future system by performing calculations on the circuits defined in the Common Data Model (CDM).
 At each time step, the mass, concentration, substance volume, volume fraction, and/or partial pressure are calculated based on the assumption that substances travel with the fluid flow.
 @anchor substance-intro
 Introduction